BLavery/STM32F030F4P6-Arduino/README.md

 Get one.
 Check elsewhere if you need any setup.
 Get it running for your scenario, and programming becomes trivially easy thereafter.

-And get a CP210x ttl serial adapter while you are at it.
+And get a CP210x TTL USB serial adapter while you are at it.
 You are going to need that for "terminal."

 <img align="right" src="P1070122.JPG">The F030F4 has only 16K of flash.
 Compiling the arduino IDE with an empty sketch will use about 9 or 10K.
 However, #including any of Serial, Wire, SPI, also adds many K each to the build size, breaking the 16K limit.